gardener/gardener/docs/concepts/operator.md

 ⚠️ In any case, there must be a VPA available for your runtime cluster.
 Using a runtime cluster without VPA is not supported.

+#### Topology-Aware Traffic Routing

+Refer to the [Topology-Aware Traffic Routing documentation](../usage/topology_aware_routing.md) as this document contains the documentation for the topology-aware routing setting for the garden runtime cluster.

 ## Credentials Rotation

 The credentials rotation works in the same way as it does for `Shoot` resources, i.e. there are `gardener.cloud/operation` annotation values for starting or completing the rotation procedures.